Theucalyptus/StageIoT/doc/client.md

 cd <path to installation> || exit -1 source launch-client.sh <nohotspot>
 ```
-The `nohotspot` option prevent the launch script from trying to enable the WiFi hotspot on the client (for example if the client should not act as a wifi hotspot and instead connect to an existing network, or you don't use wifi entirely)
+Add the `nohotspot` argument if you wish to prevent the launch script from trying to enable the WiFi hotspot on the client (for example if the client should not act as a wifi hotspot and instead connect to an existing network, or you don't use wifi entirely)

+To consult the logs when the app

 ### WiFi Hotspot
 If you plan on using the client's WiFi hotspot, the launch script can automatically enable it for you: you just have to provide a Network Manager connection named "Hotspot".
 This configuration is usually a file in `/etc/NetworkManager/system-connections` and should look somthing similar to this: